Skip to main content

 When using name and postal as an identifier, all required name and postal elements must be included in each record: first name, last name, street address, city, state, and ZIP.

-Email addresses: These can be plaintext or hashed, with SHA-256, MD5, and SHA-1 hashes accepted.
-See "Formatting Email Addresses" for more information.
+Can be plaintext or hashed, with SHA-256, MD5, and SHA-1 hashes accepted.

 A category of identifiers where the identifiers consist of PII (personally identifiable information).